aleon1220/kiwiki/readme.md

 # Git

-system to manage and store source code.
+System to manage and store source code.
 Keeps track of changes to the files.
 Text files only.

 ### Git basic challenge/Demo